plinioprado/jsrocket/README.md

 Next features:

-* Control panel with better speed references and instruments display
+* Control panel with better instruments.
 * Options to move the view center.
 * 'T' activating a trail of the recent trajectory